ThirVondukr/passlib/docs/lib/passlib.context-tutorial.rst

     pbkdf2_sha256__max_rounds = 50000

-    ; set the default rounds to use when encrypting new passwords.
+    ; set the default rounds to use when encrypting new passwords. pbkdf2_sha1__default_rounds = 15000
-    ; the 'vary' field will cause each new hash to randomly vary ; from the default by the specified % of the default (in this case, ; 15000 +/- 10% or between 13500 and 16500 rounds). pbkdf2_sha1__default_rounds = 15000
-    pbkdf2_sha1__vary_rounds = 0.1

     ; applications can choose to treat certain user accounts differently, ; by assigning different types of account to a 'user category',